 If you’re new to online casino games – or already have firm favorites like Texas Hold’em poker – you’re bound to make a few mistakes along the way.
-But practice makes perfect and while you can never confidently claim to have it all figured out, sticking with it will certainly improve your gameplay.
+But practice makes perfect, and while you can never confidently claim to have it all figured out, sticking with it will certainly improve your gameplay.

 This applies to both novice and experienced poker players.

 Whether you’re still finding your feet around the Texas Hold’em poker table or are enjoying the thrill of online poker, we’ve mapped out some common mistakes to watch out for.
-Below are seven mistakes that you may occasionally make during online or live poker tournaments.
+Below are nine mistakes that you may occasionally make during online or live poker tournaments.

 1. Emotional gameplay

 With poker being a game of skill, tact and a bit of luck, you can’t afford to let emotions get in the way.
-There’s a reason why this age-old casino game spawned the phrase “poker face.”
+There’s a reason why this popular casino game spawned the phrase “poker face.”

 Even without saying a word, your facial expression and emotions speak volumes.
 Emotional gameplay can lead you to make bad decisions, cloud your judgment and get in the way of rational thinking.
+It could also lead to bad behavior and other poor poker etiquette, which is something you want to avoid, regardless of whether you play poker online or in person.

 2. Excessive bluffing